Fiber is an essential part of a healthful diet, and most Americans do not meet the recommended daily guidelines.

 When trying to lose weight, start by aiming to reach the recommended daily allowance by basing meals around fiber-rich foods and including regular exercise.

 Be careful with the promise of high fiber dietary supplements promoting weight loss.
-There is very little evidence to support the claims.
+There is very little

 When increasing the amount of fiber in the diet, it is best to start slowly, increasing it gradually to allow the digestive system time to get used to it.